 Rossi loved wrestling as a singles competitor, and he became a seven-time Southern Junior Heavyweight Champion (later renamed the Southern Heavyweight Title), but he specialized in tag team matches.
-Here he held the title with his various partners on at least fourteen occasions.
-His top feuds in Tennessee were against Jackie and Don Fargo, Don and Al Greene, The Masked Interns, The Medics, and The Corsicans.
+He held the title with his various partners on at least fourteen occasions.
+His top feuds in Tennessee were against Jackie and Don Fargo, Don, and Al Greene, The Masked Interns, The Medics, and The Corsicans.

 "We drew money every week for 50 straight weeks of the year," proclaims Rossi.
 "The wrestlers back then worked hard and wrestled hard.
 People got their money’s worth."

 One of the partners he had extraordinary success with was the older Tex Riley.
 They won numerous World and Southern Tag Titles in Nick Gulas’ Mid-America Territory, and they were arguably the region’s most popular team throughout the late ‘50s and early ‘60s.

 Len Rossi called Tex Riley "a showman and a master manipulator from whom I learned a lot of ring psychology.
 He knew what would draw and what wouldn’t."

 But Tex liked to play cards and gambled quite a bit.
 He also enjoyed ingesting adult beverages, which may have contributed to the following embarrassing incident.

 "So I picked him up one day to wrestle in Jackson, Tennessee, and we were going to wrestle Don and Al Greene, The Greene Brothers," relates Rossi.
 "I started this Two Out Of Three Falls Match and worked as hard as possible and as long as possible.
 When I went to tag Tex, he was sound asleep in the corner!
 So obviously, the Greenes beat me.